Converting vmware images to proxmox images¶

 storageID

-The correct choice for me would be to usevms
+The correct choice for me would be to usevms, but I actually made a mistake and choselocal.

 I'll include the mistake in here to show how I fixed it later.Finally, running the correct command imported the